ryancarneyy/basic_training/README.md

 - Go onto your desktop and make a folder
 - Open VSCode or IDE of your choice and choose the folder you just created
+  - In VSCode, on the Welcome page, there is an "Open..." button.
+This is where you go to open your folder
 - In the bottom left of your window, you will see x 0 !
 0, click on it.
   - This should open up a window within your VSCode
 - At this top of this window, you might see 4 buttons,